 On the other hand, the architectural and structural features of the temple indicate its builder to be someone who had very little influence on the culture of Bengal.
-Many of the features, suggest similarity to Arakanese religion and religious practices.
-The existence of twin deities suggests the affinity with Tantric Buddhism of the Maghs.
+Many of the features suggest a similarity to Arakanese religion and religious practices.
+The existence of twin deities suggests the affinity with the Tantric Buddhism of the Maghs.

 Thus it appears that the origin of the Dhakeshwari temple is shrouded in mystery.
-In the beginning of the 20th century Bradley Birt wrote that the temple is more than 200 years old and a Hindu agent of the east India company built it.
+At the beginning of the 20th century, Bradley Birt wrote that the temple is more than 200 years old and a Hindu agent of the East India Company built it.
 Since ages, the temple has been held in great importance.
 The original 800-year old statue was destroyed during the 1971 War of Independence by the invading Pakistani army.
-The temple complex has undergone repairs, renovation and rebuilding in its long years of existence and its present condition does not clearly show any of its original architectural characteristics.
+The temple complex has undergone repairs, renovation, and rebuilding in its long years of existence and its present condition does not clearly show any of its original architectural characteristics.

-There are four small temples of same size and shape on the northeastern corner of the tank, which stand one after another from east to west.
-Each of them is built on a high plinth and approached by a flight of steps, and has a Shiva linga inside.
+There are four small temples of the same size and shape on the northeastern corner of the tank, which stand one after another from east to west.
+Each of them is built on a high plinth and approached by a flight of steps and has a Shiva linga inside.
 To the north of the nat-mandir stands the main temple facing south.
-It is a three-roomed structure with a veranda in front having beautiful wooden doors with curving of different motifs, both sculptural and floral.
-The temple is open everyday, and people from all religion can enter inside.
+It is a three-roomed structure with a veranda in front of having beautiful wooden doors with the curving of different motifs, both sculptural and floral.
+The temple is open every day, and people from all religions can enter inside.

 Tips for visiting Dhakeshwari Temple